2020 American Samoa presidential caucuses: Procedure

 When the American Samoa Democratic Party had published its draft delegate selection plan on July 3, 2019, it specified a Super Tuesday, March 3 date for the 2020 caucus; this date was finally declared via Facebook on February 1, 2020.

 In the open caucus, candidates had to meet a threshold of 15 percent across the territory to be considered viable.
 The 6 pledged delegates to the 2020 Democratic National Convention were allocated proportionally on the basis of the results of the caucus, and were all at-large pledged delegates.
 The Super Tuesday caucus as part of Stage I on the primary timetable received no bonus delegates, in order to disperse the primaries and caucuses between more different date clusters and keep too many states from hoarding on the first shared date or on a March date in general.

-The delegation also included 5 unpledged PLEO delegates: 4 members of the Democratic National Committee and the governor Lemanu Peleti Mauga.
+The delegation also included 5 unpledged PLEO delegates: 4 members of the Democratic National Committee and the governor Lolo Matalasi Moliga.